Introduction

 Looking Outside the Bubble (Competitor Analysis)

-We analyzed tools like Informatica, Hubspot, Salesforce Data Cloud, Profisee, and more, focusing on:
+I analyzed tools like Informatica, Hubspot, Salesforce Data Cloud, Profisee, and more, focusing on:

 • Upload simplicity (drag & drop?
 CSV preview?)